eterkit/flutter-packages/custom_cropper/README.md

 Dart native image cropper package that allows cropping images with a custom and adjustable shape.

-#### :bulb: For Android & iOS developers. :bulb:
+#### :bulb: Tip for Android & iOS developers. :bulb:
-Please check a great package that does auto edge detection for you, while still allows adjusting edges and cropping: [auto_crop](https://github.com/eterkit/flutter-packages/tree/main/auto_crop) - available for Android & iOS only.
+Please check a great package that does auto edge detection for you, while still allows adjusting edges and cropping: [auto_crop](https://pub.dev/packages/auto_crop) - available for Android & iOS only.